cfergs/network-automation/README.md

 ```

 5. Update **/inventory/inventory.yml**, set **ansible_host** to 192.168.88.1 and update passwords
-6. Launch ansible-playbook
+6. Launch ansible-playbook with `make mikrotik-deploy`
-7. Ansible will first run api-setup.yml playbook which connects via ssh to device and generates certificate.
-Then used to configure https.
-Once this is done further configuration can take place using the API.
-This is only needed to be done on first deployment.
+    1. **What it does**: Ansible on it's first launch runs the api-setup.yml playbook which connects via ssh to device and generates a certificate.
+Then this is used to configure https.
+Once this is done further configuration takes place using the API.

-After running playbook for the first time update **inventory.yml** with correct device IP.
+7. After running playbook for the first time update **inventory.yml** with correct device IP.
 Future runs don't require being connected to ether5

-You will also need to run the following after the first run to kick off time update:
+8. As a final step, kick off an initial time synchronization:
 ```
 /ip/cloud/force-update
 ```